Who is Anselmo Day-ag?

-He is the builder of the following: Marcos bust in La Union, Lion’s head in Baguio City, Eagle arch in La Union, Battle of Mactan in Cebu, Quezon Memorial; in Hundred Islands in Pangasinan, Yamashita shrine in Kiangan Ifugao.
+He is the builder of the following: the Marcos bust in La Union, the Lion’s head in Baguio City, the Eagle arch in La Union, the Battle of Mactan in Cebu, Quezon Memorial; in Hundred Islands in Pangasinan, Yamashita shrine in Kiangan Ifugao.

 Aside from the above, he also builds many others.

 Anselmo Day-ag is a third-generation Ilongot of the Isinay stock.

 He was born in Bambang, Nueva Vizcaya, a northern province of the Philippines on April 21, 1934.
 He is the youngest of the two children of Ilongot farmer Catalino and Maria Bayang of the Igorot tribe.

 Day’ag’s parents passed away when he was still in his infancy, leaving him and his elder sister Felisa orphans.
 They grew up under the loving care of an aunt, Joaquina Day-ag.

 The Anselmo Day-ag spent his childhood in the scenic town of Bambang, profoundly affecting his inborn love of nature and artistic talent.
 He often hewed on barks of hardwood, using his left hand, immortal personages of history, legends, and traditions taught to him by the elders.

 His teachers tried to correct his inclination, that is, to use his right hand more than his left hand but succeeded only in making use of his right hand.